HeronErin/rug-clone/README.md

 default-features = false
 ```

-If no optional features are selected, the [`gmp-mpfr-sys`][sys] crate
+If none of the first five optional features are selected, the
-is not required and thus not enabled.
+[`gmp-mpfr-sys`][sys] crate is not required and thus not enabled.

 To use features selectively, you can add this to `Cargo.toml`: